Poets Online Archive

 October 2005

-We looked at "The Lanyard" from Billy Collins' new book, The Trouble with Poetry.
+We looked at "The Lanyard" from Billy Collins' book, The Trouble with Poetry.
 It's classic Collins being "two-toned" in his writing, as is the lanyard.
-It's a poem about those we can never repay and how we try and possibly fail.
+It's a poem about those we can never repay and how we try, and possibly fail.

-One thing that surprises me in the poem is the allusion.
-"No cookie nibbled by a French novelist could send one into the past more suddenly" Collins is generally not much of an allusionist.
+One thing that surprises me in the poem is the allusion: "No cookie nibbled by a French novelist could send one into the past more suddenly" Collins is generally not much of an allusionist.
 I wonder how many readers will "get" the reference and how many would just read through it.
 Would any search it out and discover Proust?
-So, we addressed Marcel Proust's madeleine cookie, which I believe was once a rather snooty literary reference that has worked its way into pop culture.
+Marcel Proust's madeleine cookie, which I believe was once a rather snooty literary reference, has worked its way into pop culture.

-Try writing a poem that begins with or concentrates on this "Proustian Memory" experience where an unexpected re-encounter with a scent from the distant past brings forward a series of memories. ( For more on this prompt and to comment on it, see our blog at https://poetsonline.blogspot.com )
+Try writing a poem that begins with or concentrates on this "Proustian Memory" experience where an unexpected re-encounter with something from your distant past brings forward a memory or series of memories.

-About Billy Collins: Collins was born in New York City in 1941.
+Billy Collins was born in New York City in 1941.
 His poetry books include Nine Horses (Random House, 2002); Sailing Alone Around the Room: New and Selected Poems (2001); Picnic, Lightning (1998); The Art of Drowning (1995), Questions About Angels (1991), and The Apple That Astonished Paris (1988).
 He has a CD of him reading 33of his poems, The Best Cigarette (1997).
 His poetry has also appeared in just about any famous periodical that matters and publishes poems.
 Billy Collins has also edited Poetry 180: A Turning Back to Poetry and a sequel.
 These anthologies of contemporary poems were intended for use in schools.
 The first of these anthologies was part of his work as U.S. Poet Laureate beginning in 2001.
-He was a professor of English at Lehman College, City University of New York for many years and lives in Somers, New York.
+He was a professor of English at Lehman College, City University of New York for many years.
+Now retired but very activey writing from Florida.

 THE LEAVES